 agent-platform

-A 5-agent pipeline that detects production errors, grounds the diagnosis against the actual repo, generates a patch, validates it in a Docker sandbox, and opens a PR — all before anyone gets paged.
-Designed around three constraints: zero polling load on production, no fabricated symbols in fixes, and human approval for anything HIGH/CRITICAL.
+A 5-agent pipeline that detects production crashes, grounds the diagnosis against the actual repo, generates a patch, validates it in a Docker sandbox, and opens a PR — with a human approval gate before any merge, escalating urgency for HIGH/CRITICAL severity.

 Pipeline